autonomousapps/dependency-analysis-gradle-plugin/README.md

 If you are interested in the other tasks, please run `./gradlew tasks --group dependency-analysis` or `./gradlew my-project:tasks --group dependency-analysis`

 # Flowchart
 This flowchart was built with [Mermaid](https://github.com/mermaid-js/mermaid) and is experimental.
-It's an attempt to provide some high-level documentation for potential contributors.
+It's an attempt to provide some high-level documentation additional reference.
 <!-- Please see https://github.com/mermaidjs/mermaid-live-editor/issues/23#issuecomment-520662873 for advice. -->

 ![Flowchart](https://github.com/autonomousapps/dependency-analysis-android-gradle-plugin/blob/master/flowchart/flowchart.png)